Barrett Junction Cafe History

 Thank you Tami for your contribution to the history of the cafe.

 The current owner, Leon Herzog, purchased Barrett Junction Cafe & Mercantile in 2000 and has continued with the Famous Fish Fry and Family Style Breakfast Buffet.
+Leon introduced his favored barbecue pork ribs to the Cafe menu.
+As he did the pulled pork sandwiches.
+The barbecue is prepared on Saturdays.
+Usually done by 2 or 3 in the afternoon.

 The Mercantile continues to grow as does the Cafe & Bar.
 When you walk through the building your eyes will be fed with the many amazing antiques, collectibles, deer heads, pictures, and much more.